Tattooists, piercing and electrolysis registration

 Registration consists of two elements: the person and the place where the skin piercing takes place.
-A separate fee is required for registration of the person and of the premises (currently £125.00 for each registration).
+A separate fee is required for registration of the person and of the premises.
 This is a one-off payment as there is no annual renewal process.

 A person registered to carry out acupuncture, tattooing, skin piercing or electrolysis must display at the premises a copy of any certificates issued by the council, and a copy of the byelaws.